tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 ```

-### `break`, `else`,  and `continue` statements
+### break, else,  and continue statements

-1. `break`
+1. break

-The break statement is used to exit a loop prematurely based on a certain condition.
+The `break` statement is used to exit a loop prematurely based on a certain condition.
 In this example, we search for a specific number in a list, and break out of the loop as soon as it finds the right number.

 {{% codeblock %}}
 ```python